PythonRSAS/pythonrsas.github.io/_posts/2020-01-08-11-Interpretable-AI-XAI.md

 tag: Machine Learning in Practice
 category: "machine learning"
 title: "Interpretable AI XAI"
-description: overview on PDP, ICE, LIME and Shapley valuees, back to the basics and use linear regression to explain complex models
+description: There is a trade off between accuracy and interpretability.
+High accuracy models have low interpretability and potential problems.
+Explainable AI (XAI) is to have your cake and eat it too.
 author: Sarah Chen
-image: images/posts/photos/IMG-0631.jpg
+image: images\posts\photos\IMG-0631.jpg
 ---

 **There is a trade off between accuracy and interpretability.
-High accuracy models have low interpretability.
+High accuracy models have low interpretability and potential problems.
 Explainable AI (XAI) is to have your cake and eat it too.**

 <figure>
    <img src="{{"/images/posts/photos/IMG-0631.JPG"| relative_url}}">